Signing out of account, Standby…

 We live in an increasingly connected world.
 Never in the history of humanity has information been so readily available.
 Today, it’s not just people who are more connected with each other but devices that are connected with people and processes and people that are connected with devices that connect them to other people, processes and devices.
 It is truly a connected world — and we have information to thank for that.

-The Internet of things (IoT) plays a significant role in connectedness, and today we are looking at the role of -agnostic hardware in IoT.
+The Internet of things (IoT) plays a significant role in connectedness, and today we are looking at the role of cloud-agnostic hardware in IoT.
 We will cover critical questions asked today in the IoT industry.
-That includes the benefits of cloud-agnostic hardware, how cloud-agnostic hardware affects the of IoT and whether there is an alternative to cloud-agnostic hardware.
+That includes the benefits of cloud-agnostic hardware, how cloud-agnostic hardware affects the future of IoT and whether there is an alternative to cloud-agnostic hardware.

 Related: The Internet of Things Promises a Future of Being Coddled by Your Appliances